6lackomey/mathew-project/README.md

 ## Known Bugs
 corruptible file paths and conflicts in application of the block and inline elements properties.
 ## Technologies Used
-html5 and css
+html5 and css and javascript
 ## Support and contact details
-- slack- mathew
+- slack- mathew wahome
+- email- wahomem99@gmail.com
 ### License
 Copyright (c) 2021 by mathew wahome (https://github.com/6lackomey/mathew-project.git) Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following condition: